Sara Underwood Flaunts Cleavage In Christmas Pajamas: ‘Too Soon?’

 Sara Underwood seems to be kicking off the holiday season early this year with her latest Instagram post in which she flaunts her cleavage in a pair of Christmas pajamas.

 The post consisted of two photos in which Sara stood in the doorway of her tiny cabin in the woods.
-She wore a onesie that featured a festive Christmas pattern that included holly leaves, snowflakes and hearts.
-The pajamas also had red pompoms attached to drawstrings on a hoodie.
-The ensemble also featured a zip closure in the front, which Sara had pulled down a few inches above her waistline, showing off plenty of cleavage.
+She wore a onesie that featured a festive Christmas pattern that included holly leaves, snowflakes, and hearts.
+The pajamas also had red pompoms attached to drawstrings on a hood.
+The ensemble featured a zip closure in the front, which Sara had pulled down a few inches above her waistline, showing off plenty of cleavage.

 The first snap was a close-up shot of Sara, who was fresh-faced and smiling behind a Santa Claus mug that she held up to her face.
 The photo gave viewers a nice look at Sara’s ample chest.
 The second shot showed more of Sara’s body in the onesie as she struck a cute pose and smiled for the camera.